SWI-Prolog/packages-swipy/README.md

 # Janus: a bi-directional interface to Python

-> This is explorative work.
+> This is  _alpha_ software.
 This work  is based on Janus  for XSB by
 > Theresa Swift  and Carl  Anderson.
+Details of  the current  API may
+> change to  improve the  compatibility with other  implementations of
+> Janus.
+>
+> Design  and overall  implementation  structure is  considered to  be
+> robust.
+Several  issues  still   need  to  be  addressed,  notably
+> considering  installation  in   various  environments  and  graceful
+> handling of violating the limitations of open Prolog queries.

 This  code  implements  a  ready-to-use  bi-directional  interface  to Python.
 As  motivated by Theresa  Swift, Python opens many  doors for